slightlybrandon-web/commonhour/README.md

-# Commonhour — setup and deployment (fresh project)
+# Commonhour

-Single-file site (`index.html`), backed by its own dedicated Supabase project — separate from TimeBlocked or any other app you've built.
+A group scheduling app: people mark their availability on a shared grid with no account required, and the plan's organizer picks a final time and generates a calendar invite (Google Calendar, Outlook, or `.ics`) with attendees pre-filled.

+Live at **commonhour.io**.
+Single-file site (`index.html`) — React +
+Babel loaded from CDN, no build step — backed by Supabase (Postgres, Row Level Security, Auth) and Resend for transactional email.

+## Setting up a fresh instance

-## 1. Create a new Supabase project
+### 1. Create a Supabase project

-1. Go to https://supabase.com/dashboard and click **New project**.
-2. Give it its own name (e.g. "commonhour"), pick a region, wait ~1 minute for it to provision.
+Go to https://supabase.com/dashboard → **New project**, name it, pick a region, and wait for it to provision.
-3. This is a completely separate database from any other project — nothing here can affect TimeBlocked or vice versa.

-## 2. Run this SQL (SQL Editor → paste the whole block → Run)
+### 2. Run this SQL (SQL Editor → paste the whole block → Run)

-This is the complete, current schema in one script — no need to run anything else afterward.
+This is the complete, current schema in one script.

 ```sql
 create table events (